 Model error, defined as comprising those components that degrade simulation skill in spite of significant S/N ratio, shows some coherence across the seven GCMs.
-The multi-model model error time-series shows correlation with regional Atlantic SST; the efficacy of using the S/N EOFs as a filter basis may be the result of signal and error being related to SST.
-In 1984 when several GCMs overestimated Sahel rainfall, warm SST conditions were observed near the coast of West Africa.
-The enhanced SST, possibly due to reduced cloudiness or oceanic upwelling, appears to be associated with spurrious enhanced precipitation the GCMs.
+The multi-model model error time-series shows correlation with regional Atlantic SST, suggesting that the efficacy of using the S/N EOFs as a filter basis due to signal and error being related to SST.
+In 1984, when several GCMs overestimated Sahel rainfall, warm SST conditions were observed near the coast of West Africa.
+The enhanced SST near the coast of Senegal, possibly due to reduced cloudiness or oceanic upwelling, appears to be associated with spurious enhanced precipitation in the GCMs.
 We hypothesize that part of the systematic model error observed in GCM simulations of Sahel rainfall is related to error in the representation of ocean-atmosphere interaction in SST-forced simulations.

 Acknowledgments.
-I thank Benno Blumenthal for the IRI Data Library, and Suzana Camargo, Tony Barnston, Alessandra Giannini and Vincent Moron for their comments and suggestions.
+I thank Benno Blumenthal for the IRI Data Library, and Suzana Camargo, Tony Barnston, Alessandra Giannini, Vincent Moron, Ousmane Ndiaye and Sylwia Trzaska for their comments and suggestions.
 IRI is supported by its sponsors and NOAA Office of Global Programs Grant number NA07GP0213.